 NURSE - RN or LPN – Part time, 20 hours per week, to oversee the medical, dental and psychiatric needs of children in Residential Treatment, Foster Care and outpatient/community based counseling programs.
 Responsibilities include oversight of medication distribution, maintaining medical records, documentation, staffing outpatient psychiatric and medical clinics, staff training, and responding to the medical and medication issues of children and youth.
 A solid knowledge of child development and experience in child/adolescent medical and psychiatric services is required.
 Excellent communication skills including the ability to adapt to new and different situations, compromise to reach consensus and conflict resolution are essential.
 Prefer highly organized, welcoming, technology savvy individuals who can be team focused in a fast paced, demanding environment with a diverse population.

-HUMAN RESOURCES GENERALIST – Part-time position assisting in the HR Department.
+HUMAN RESOURCES GENERALIST – Full-time position assisting in the HR Department.
 Generalist will provide human resources support to the employee base.
 Expert technical, computer and administrative skills required.
 Must be professional, confidential, organized and possess a high attention to detail.
 Various HR skills desired including background screening, benefits, FMLA and Worker’s Comp.
 Relevant Bachelor’s degree and 2 years HR experience preferred.

 DIRECT CARE COUNSELOR – Full time, second and third shifts available.
 Counselor role providing direct care for children and youth living in an open program at D. A. Blodgett - St. John’s Residential Homes.
 Counselors see to the physical and emotional needs of the residents who have experienced some form of abuse and/or neglect.
 Counselors will model and teach appropriate social skills while working closely with a staff therapist to implement individualized treatment plans.
 This role demands an individual with strong relationship building skills, physical and emotional stamina and an ability to work in a team environment in order to provide a family setting.
 Counselors act in a parental role by meeting basic needs of youth.
 Completion of a Bachelor's degree in a human services field is preferred.
 Valid Driver’s License with a good driving record is required.
 Those interested in starting a career in the child welfare field or those with a desire to help struggling children and teenagers are encouraged to apply.